anielv95/llm-project/next-steps.md

 3. add continuous integration pipeline with github actions
     1. add test, lint and format in continuous integration pipeline. pending, steps no needed so far
     2. add building and pushing steps in CI pipeline to Docker registry. done
-4. add env var for poetry path
+4. add env var for poetry path. done.
-5. update dockerfile for using a single run comand
+5. update dockerfile for using a single run comand. done.
 6. add git config --global user.email "you@example.com" in dockerfile
 7. add git config --global user.name "Your Name"
 8. date command. done